meganbougle/meganbougle/README.md

 ## Hi, I'm Megan!

+👩🏽‍💻Information Systems Engineer showcasing my journey in tech</br>
+👩🏽‍🎓Student at Universidad Americana UAM</br>
-🔭 I’m currently working on some data-oriented projects 🌱 learning about Data Engineering
+🔭 I’m currently working on some data-oriented projects</br>
+🌱 learning about Data Engineering</br>

 - 📫 How to reach me: ...